Sargueil-CiTCoM/ipasuite/README.md

-# RNASique
+# Ipanemap suite

-RNAsique workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.
+Ipanemap suite workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.

 It relies on :